backy22/Jibse/README.md

 - Integration with google map

 # About CryptoGirls
-@backy22 and @sera0731 are from Japan and Korean, Software Engineer based in Toronto.
+@backy22 and @sera0731 are from Japan and Korea, Software Engineer based in Toronto.